 5. Passing Canopy Bridge amidst the tropical forest in Bangkirai Hill

-Not only about the height, those trees also have wide diameter which around 2,3 meters.
+Not only about the height, but those trees also have a wide diameter which around 2,3 meters.
 What is more unique is that the trees in this Bangkirai Hill are 150 years old.
 Not only an educational tour amidst tropical trees.

 Bangkirai Hill also offers adrenaline-trigger tourism by crossing Canopy Bridge.
 This first bridge in Indonesia is hung on Bangkirai trees with 30-40 meters of height that connected to five trees.
 The challenge in crossing this 64 meters bridge is more felt during the strong wind.

 The bridge that swings in the direction of the wind will make your heart beat fast.
 Bangkirai Hill is located in Semboja, Kutai Kartanegara, precisely in km 38 of Soekarno Hatta road.
-To reach this location, 1.5 trip from Balikpapan is required.
+To reach this location, 1.5 trips from Balikpapan is required.
 This East Borneo natural tourism is open from 7 am to 5 pm.

 6. Walking the lake by boat at the Tulung Ni’Lenggo Blue Lake

-Tulung Ni’Lenggo is a clear bluish lake which located in Tembudan Village, Batu Putih District, Berau Regency.
+Tulung Ni’Lenggo is a clear bluish lake located in Tembudan Village, Batu Putih District, Berau Regency.
 All this year, Ni’Lenggo tourist destination has been crowded with locals.
 The clear water of the lake can be a perfect spot for self-relaxation.

 In Tulung Ni’Lenggo, tourists can circle this lake by using the provided boats or just swim to enjoy the freshness of lake water.
 The atmosphere of the natural beauty and the tranquillity atmosphere of the village have made this East Borneo’s natural attraction to be crowded during the vacation.
-With the ticket price of Rp.5,000, the natural beauty of East Borneo is will be to bad to miss.
+With the ticket price of Rp.5,000, the natural beauty of East Borneo is will be too bad to miss.

-7. Labuan Cermin Lake
+7. Labuan Cermin Lake of East Borneo

 Labuan Cermin Lake is a tourist lake located in Biduk Biduk District, Berau Regency, East Borneo.
 It is referred to as Labuan Cermin Lake because this lake has very clear water.